-From Harvard he went to Cambridge University in England, where he worked in atomic physics with Lord Rutherford; then on to Georg-August-Universitat in Gottingen, Germany, to work on the quantum theory of atomic structure under Max Born.
+From Harvard he went to Cambridge University in England, where he worked in atomic physics with Lord Rutherford (who proposed the nuclear structure of the atom, discovered alpha and beta rays, and proposed the laws of radioactive decay.
+Note: I have used the capsule summaries (in parentheses) of each person’s contributions drawn from Science History Institute ).
+Oppenheimer then went on to Georg-August-Universitat in Gottingen, Germany, to work on the quantum theory of atomic structure under Max Born (wave function determines particle point in space at a specific moment in time).
 He received his PhD there at age 22.
 He published many important papers on quantum theory, including the ground-breaking “Born-Oppenheimer approximation,” which separates nuclear motion from electronic motion in the mathematical treatment of molecules.
 In 1927, he returned to Harvard to study mathematical physics, and in 1928, at age 24, became assistant professor in physics at the University of California, Berkeley.
 He spent the next 13 years as professor there and at CalTech.
 He also spoke eight languages fluently and was an expert in baroque and classical music.

 Head of the Atomic Bomb Project

-In 1941, Nobel prize winner Arthur H. Compton recruited Oppenheimer into the two-billion-dollar atomic project.
+In 1941, Nobel prize winner Arthur H. Compton (reflection of X-rays and their complete polarization to determine the number of electrons in an atom) recruited Oppenheimer into the two-billion-dollar atomic project.
 Oppenheimer convinced Dr. Compton and the military that the only way to do this was to bring the world’s best scientists to live and work together in one community, so he was appointed director of the Manhattan Project at Los Alamos, New Mexico.
 He was incredibly efficient.
 He traveled all over the country and persuaded more than 4000 brilliant scientists to join the project, including Dr. Enrico Fermi and Dr. Niels Bohr, two of the greatest physicists in the world.
 In two years, Oppenheimer coordinated the work to make and explode the atomic bomb.
 He worked day and night, involving himself in nearly every experiment, seminar, and meeting.
 He and his fellow scientists would then often move to his apartment to continue planning and discussing late into the night.
 His weight dropped, his marriage became contentious, and his colleagues reported that he seemed to survive on coffee, martinis, and cigarettes alone.
 He drank huge amounts of martinis that he made with a small amount of vermouth, lime and honey.
 He often smoked instead of eating and his weight dropped to 115 pounds (he was six feet tall).

 After the Explosion of the First Atomic Bomb